Archibald Campbell, 7th Earl of Argyll1

 Archibald Campbell, 7th Earl of Argyll 2

-He succeeded to the title of 8th Lord Campbell [S., 1445] on 10 September 1584.1 He succeeded to the title of 7th Earl of Argyll [S., 1457] on 10 September 1584.1 He succeeded to the title of 7th Lord Lorne [S., 1470] on 10 September 1584.1 He fought in the Battle of Glenlivat on 3 October 1594, where he was completely defeated by the Catholic Lords, Huntly and Erroll.5 He held the office of Justice-General [Scotland].3 In 1617 after expelling the Macdonalds of Kintyre, he received a grant of the whole of that Lordship and the island of Jura.4 In 1618 he served under Philip III of Spain against Holland.4 In 1618 he became a Roman Catholic.4 On 16 February 1618/19 at Market Cross, Edinburgh, Midlothian, Scotland, he was declared a rebel and traitor.4 On 22 November 1621 his sentence was reversed.4 He has an extensive biographical entry in the Dictionary of National Biography.6
+He succeeded as the 8th Lord Campbell [S., 1445] on 10 September 1584.1 He succeeded as the 7th Earl of Argyll [S., 1457] on 10 September 1584.1 He succeeded as the 7th Lord Lorne [S., 1470] on 10 September 1584.1 He fought in the Battle of Glenlivat on 3 October 1594, where he was completely defeated by the Catholic Lords, Huntly and Erroll.5 He held the office of Justice-General [Scotland].3 In 1617 after expelling the Macdonalds of Kintyre, he received a grant of the whole of that Lordship and the island of Jura.4 In 1618 he served under Philip III of Spain against Holland.4 In 1618 he became a Roman Catholic.4 On 16 February 1618/19 at Market Cross, Edinburgh, Midlothian, ScotlandG, he was declared a rebel and traitor.4 On 22 November 1621 his sentence was reversed.4 His last will was dated 9 October 1638.
+He has an extensive biographical entry in the Dictionary of National Biography.6

 Children of Archibald Campbell, 7th Earl of Argyll and Lady Agnes Douglas